 How the WIFVC is structured and governed

-The Western Integrated Family Violence Committee (WIFVC) is led by a contracted independent Chair.
-The Chair is a remunerated and independent role, representing the WIFVC as a whole, not any one agency or member, and must not have any conflicted interests.
+The Western Integrated Family Violence Committee (WIFVC) is led by a part time, independent Chair.
+The Chair is a remunerated role, representing the WIFVC as a whole, not any one agency or member.

 The Chair also provides strategic planning to the Committee, leading them in identifying the most significant regional issues to be addressed in terms of integration, and developing, implementing and monitoring the progress of its strategic plan.